 What's the Weather Like in Venice in January

-Venice is one of the most popular destinations in the world, so if you're looking to avoid the crowds, wintertime is the time to go.
+Venice is one of the most popular destinations in the world, so if you're looking to avoid the crowds, winter (December - February) is the best time to go.
 January is the coldest month of the year in Italy, though its coastal presence on the Mediterranean guarantees milder weather than parts of Northern Europe.
-Cruise ships have left for the season, and museums and cafes, normally thriving with tourists, are instead populated by locals.
+Cruise ships have left for the season, therefore museums and cafes are full of locals instead of tourists.

 There are only about 9 hours of average daily sunshine.
 The length of day increases slightly over the month by about 1.8 minutes a day from the beginning to the end of the month.
 The longest day is January 1, with 8:46 hours of sunlight; the shortest is January 31, with 9:42 hours of sunlight.